-Understanding whether a single model can generalise across diverse pacing conditions is critical for building scalable and clinically useful predictors of atrial activation, as it allows us to determine whether it can match or exceed the performance of individually trained models.
-Success in this setting would indicate that the model captures shared electrophysiological structure, enabling robust predictions without prior knowledge of stimulation location.
+Generalisation across diverse pacing conditions is critical for scalable and clinically useful prediction of atrial activation, as it determines whether a single model can match or exceed the performance of models trained for individual pacing sites.
+A model that performs well across pacing sites indicates that it has learned shared electrophysiological structure rather than site-specific patterns.

 We thus assessed the predictive performance of two modelling paradigms for LAT map reconstruction: (i) Single Pacing Location Models, trained independently for each of seven pacing sites, and (ii) a Unified Model, trained jointly across all sites to learn a shared inductive bias over anatomical and physiological structure.
 Across all pacing conditions, the Unified Model yields consistent and statistically significant improvements over its independently trained counterparts.
 Specifically, it achieves a 16.5\% reduction in mean MAE from 6.3 ms to 5.2 ms (Fig.~\ref{fig:results}e, left), demonstrating enhanced predictive accuracy across heterogeneous inputs.
 The model also delivers a 1.67\% increase in average SSIM from 0.960 to 0.976 (Fig.~\ref{fig:results}e, right), reflecting superior preservation of spatial structure and clinically relevant activation patterns.